zaber04/ip-address-manager/README.md

 ## How To Run

 To run the project, please follow the `RUN_DOCKER.md` (to run using docker) or `RUN_DOCKERLESS.md` (to run without docker) file instead.
 I have added the postman collection (`IpAddressManager.postman_collection.json`) to test the APIs as well.
-This file primarily consists of the experience during the project journey.
 This file primarily consists of my experience throughout the project like a diary.

 ## Research